LukaszNowakPL/graphql-gateway/README.md

 ### `npm run prepare-all`

 Fires up preparation process for all components.
-Currently it is for deploying database consumed by `Airlines Service`.
+Currentlly it is generating Prisma client for `Airlines Service`.

-Please note, as the project is shipped with workable snapshot of a database, in most cases you probable will not use this command at all.

 ### `npm run all-components`